Post Summary: What a Three-Minute Screen Share Turns Up

 Do I have to pay for a website audit?

 No. Our audits are free with no obligation.
-We walk you through what we find and let you decide what to do with the information.
+We show you what’s there and the decision is yours.
 If you hire someone else to make the fixes, that’s perfectly fine.

 What’s the most common problem you find?